-After the procedure there can be some heaviness and aching in the leg.
+After this minor surgical treatment there can be some heaviness and aching in the leg.
 This usually settles after a few days.
-For discomfort, paracetamol or Nurofen is all that is needed.
+Nothing to worry about.
+For discomfort, Paracetamol or Nurofen will do the trick.

 Is it effective?

 Phlebectomies are very effective and provide a better cosmetic effect.
-Often after ultrasound guided sclerotherapy and even Endovenous laser ablations, there can be a large amount of trapped blood that gives rise to pigmentation.
-A phlebectomy reduces this therefore, giving a great result.
+Often after ultrasound-guided sclerotherapy and even Endovenous laser ablations, there can be a large amount of trapped blood that gives rise to pigmentation.
+A phlebectomy reduces this, therefore, guaranteeing a great result.
 You’ll only wish you had this treatment sooner.

 You will need to wear compression stockings after the treatment.
 We recommend avoiding strenuous workouts in the first two weeks.